Kryp05/DNHS-Hackathon/README.md

 The ping uses requests.head.status_code to get status code checks for 404 if 404 or another version of 404, e.g. 403, it returs false, else, it returns true

+## Installer
+Can install a few programs.
+ONLY WORKS ON WINDOWS OPERATING SYSTEMS.
+It looks at the registry to find the downloads folder.
+Then it uses the download url, and downloads the file from there into the downloads folder.
+Then, the programs prompts you for whether you want to run the installer that was downloaded

+Programs it can install:
+Web Browsers:
+    chrome
+    firefox

+IDEs:
+    vscode
+    clion
+    pycharm